Solid Legal Protection Without the Expense

 Call Us - 1800 608 088

-The Fair Work Commission has released a series of changes following its four-yearly review of modern awards.
+In 2015, the Fair Work Commission released a series of changes following its four-yearly review of modern awards.
 The changes deal predominately with the issue of excessive annual leave accrued by employees.

 Numerous employer bodies sought the changes.
 It was noted that prior to the operation of the NES and modern awards, ‘Federal and State legislation and awards commonly provided employers with a right to direct employees to take annual leave’.
 It was acknowledged that issues inherent in the excessive accumulation of annual leave included the compromised health and safety of employees and the significant issues posed for employers.